melezhik/Sparrow6/documentation/development.md

 # Args stringification

-`Args stringification` the process of coercing `args` Array into command line parameters.
+`Args stringification` the process of coercing `args` array into command line parameters.

 It allows one to easily create wrappers around existing command line utilities, without declaring configuration parameters and _reuse_ an _existing_ command line api.